soap-dispersed/time-series-project/README.md

 3. Exploration

-- I conducted an initial exploration of the data by examing relationships between each of the features and the treated profit as a target
+- We conducted an initial exploration of the data by examing relationships between each of the features and the treated profit as a target
 - then explored further, to answer the initial questions posed above

 4. Modeling

-- Using varying combinations of features, I tested multiple Ordinary Least Squares (OLS) Regression models.
+- Using varying combinations of features, I tested multiple markets for maximum ROI.
-- I then chose the model which performed with the smallest error on unseen data.
+- We then chose the model which performed with the smallest error on unseen data.

 ### How did we do?

-We expect that our model will typically predict a value that is within approximately
+We expect that our recommendation will yeild profits that are generally 63% higher than previous profits.

-### Key Findings:
+### Key Findings

-We determined that the following factors are significant drivers ____:
+We determined that the technology market has the best oppurtunity for expansion due to:

-- number of ___
-- number of ___
+- highest profits per item
+- lowest sales volume

-### Recommendations:
+### Recommendations

-Git money!
+Profits on technology sales are higher than other markets.
+Additionally, sales volume is among the lowest categories.
+Based on profitability and projected room for growth, expansion efforts should be targeted on the technology sector.

-### Next Steps:
+### Next Steps

-Given more time, I would examine additional features as drivers of home value.
+Given more time, I would examine additional features as drivers of product demand.
 Some factors that I would expect to have significant influence include:

-    - ball a lot
-    - skrrt, skrrrt
-    - the size of the garage
-    - all day, e'ery day
+    - regional effects on profits
+    - regional effects on profits per market
+    - explore office supplies as a secondary contender for expansion
+    - predict 2018 values using time-series-analysis

 These features could be explored directly, through visualization and statistical testing, or they could be identified through automated features selection techniques such as Recursive Feature Elimination.

-Additionally, since customers are different, I might expect models to perform better which individually focus on a distinct groups.